volkamerlab/KinFragLib/README.md

 ![KinFragLib workflow](./docs/img/toc_github_kinfraglib.png)

-Please note that this repository is constantly updated, hence the statistics and numbers derive from the paper.
+**Note**: This repository is constantly updated, hence the statistics and numbers derive from the paper.
+The current fragmentation library is based on the [KLIFS](https://klifs.net/) database downloaded on 06.12.2023.
 You can retrieve the repository state for the published KinFragLib paper in release [v1.0.0](https://github.com/volkamerlab/KinFragLib/releases/tag/v1.0.0).

 ## Table of contents